Get started !

 In Sampling illustration, though frequency of input sinusoid was increased, sampling period was kept same.
 If we try the experiment of increasing frequency of input sinusoid without reducing sampling period, we will notice that waveform based on sampled values start looking different from input signal.
 Later at some point, sampled values will show completely different sinusoid.
 In below diagram input signals have different frequencies, but sampled values are same.
 This is known as Aliasing.

-If we relate sampling with discrete-time, we can say that the maximum frequency of the sampling waveform is half of sampling frequency.
+If we relate sampling with discrete-time, we can say that the maximum frequency of the sampled waveform is half of sampling frequency.
 The waveform (or sampled values) will repeat after crossing half of sampling frequency.
 Half of sampling frequency is known as folding frequency.

 It also means that if we know frequency of input signal (say F0), we can figure out another frequency (say F1) which will have identical sampled values for a given sampling frequency (say Fs).